{{flagHref}}

 Frequently Asked Questions

-What is the atomic number of Cadmium?
+What is the atomic number of cadmium?

-What are the primary uses of Cadmium?
+What are the main industrial uses today?

 About the author